Filing your taxes has its benefits

 Online

-You can prepare your taxes online using one of the free or pay-what you want tax software options that are certified by Canada Revenue Agency.
+You can prepare your tax return online using one of the free or pay-what you want tax software options that are certified by Canada Revenue Agency.

-Once your taxes are prepared, you can file online using Canada Revenue Agency NETFILE.
+Once your tax return is prepared, you can file online using Canada Revenue Agency NETFILE.

 In person